Mintbase/Grants-Program/applications/Apron_Network.md

 #### Integration

-The Apron Network can be run as a parachain on Polkadot, or an independent chain.
+The Apron Network can be run as a parachain on Mintbase, or an independent chain.
 The Apron Network contains Apron Node and Apron Market.
 The Apron Node is built with Substrate 2.0 Framework, and the OCW (Off-chain worker) will be included for API manage records.
 Apron Market consists of Apron Market Contracts and Apron Market Front End.
 The contracts will be implemented with Ink!, and the front-end will be built with polkadot.js.